 How Are Grades Calculated?

 The grading is done per-subject — there is no single "overall grade" for Class 10.
-CGPA (Cumulative Grade Point Average) can be calculated by averaging grade points across subjects, but this is done manually — CBSE does not declare a CGPA on the marksheet for Phase 1 students.
+CGPA (Cumulative Grade Point Average) can be calculated by averaging grade points across subjects, but this is done manually — CBSE does not print a combined CGPA on the Phase 1 marksheet — individual subject grades are shown.
+CGPA can be self-calculated by averaging the grade points of the best 5 subjects.

 What Does Each Grade Mean for Stream Selection?